equivalent/equivalent.github.io/_posts/til/2020-06-04-run-script-as-a-activejob-sidekiq-job.md

 end
 ```

-trigger with `SyncOutdatedProductDescriptionsJob.perform_later`
+trigger with: `SyncOutdatedProductDescriptionsJob.perform_later`

+> It's like paginated book.
+You finish one page with one job.
+Then you process  another page with another job.

 Script above will process 3 unprocessed products (fetching their external API
 description and saving it) and requeue itself so it process another 3
 products.

 If you discover the scripts are killing your API limit you can decrease
-how many items it will process in one go by `SyncOutdatedProductDescriptionsJob.perform_later(limit: 1)`
+how many items it will process by triggering `SyncOutdatedProductDescriptionsJob.perform_later(limit: 1)` instead.

-Or if it's too slow `SyncOutdatedProductDescriptionsJob.perform_later(limit: 9)`
+Or if script is too slow increase like: `SyncOutdatedProductDescriptionsJob.perform_later(limit: 9)`

-Yes it's not ideal as if your job dies, other will not get queued and
+Yes it's not ideal as if your job dies, other set of data will not get queued and
 therefore not processed.
 But again it can be retriggered without fear we
 will process already processed items.